rajatrakesh/PutAIToWork/section2-building-agents-simple.md

 13. Click **Add**

+[Optional] Use either Tool 2 or Tool 5.

 #### Tool 5: Update Resolution Notes to Incident
 14. Create the final tool by selecting **Add Tool** again:
 - **Select**: Add Script
 - **Name**: `Add Solution to incident additional comment`
 - **Description**: `This adds the resolution plan to the incident's additional comments.
 It then outputs whether or not the resolution was successful.`
 - Create 2 Script Inputs:
--- parameter `comments` with Description `comment to add to the given incident's additional comments` -- parameter `incident_number` with Description `Given incident number to add comments to`
+-- parameter `comment` with Description `comment to add to the given incident's additional comments` -- parameter `incident_number` with Description `Given incident number to add comments to`

 15. Paste the following script: